 BwCCS 2’s Physical Education program promotes each student’s physical, mental, emotional, and social development through a variety of carefully planned activities.
 Students will learn activities and sports to enjoy and pursue throughout their lives.
-Beginning in 2021, our 4th and 5th Graders will also begin participation in a formal co-ed sports league.
+Beginning in 2021, our 4th and 5th Graders started participating in a formal co-ed sports league.

 We believe that the work and joy of physical education will guide children toward a longer life through healthy living.